 If you think you have dumping syndrome, limit or avoid sugary foods or drinks and try diluting juices with water.

-If you have dumping syndrome, it’s especially important to take steps to keep from getting dehydrated.
+If you have dumping syndrome, it’s especially important to eat smaller meals and drink enough fluids throughout the day.

 Sample Menus